Stable set polytopes and their 1-skeleta: On the diameter

 \section{On the diameter}

 The \emph{Hirsch conjecture} asserts that the diameter of every $d$-dimensional convex polytope $P$ with $n$ facets is at most $n - d$, where the \demph{diameter} of $P$ is the smallest number $\delta(P)$ such that every pair of vertices of $P$ are connected in its $1$-skeleton by a shortest path of length at most $\delta(P)$.
 The conjecture remained open for more than fifty years before a counter-example was found~\cite{Santos2012}.
 Although it is false in general, it is true for $0/1$-polytopes \cite{Naddef1989}.
+Here we provide a improved bounds for the diameter for the polytopes $\BP(G)$ and $\SSP(G)$.